Pooping more than usual can be caused by many factors. It’s not usually a cause for concern unless you have other symptoms.

 - weight loss

-- anal fistula
+- an anal fistula

 9. Irritable bowel syndrome

-IBS also causes other symptoms like:
+IBS can cause symptoms like:

 - abdominal pain

 - loose stools with diarrhea or hard stools with constipation